 The Excel Year function returns an integer representing the year of a supplied date.

-where the serial_number argument is the date that you want to return the year from.
-This can be supplied to the Year function as either:
+where the serial_number argument is the date that you want to return the year of.

-The following example shows the Year function used to extract the year from 3 different dates.
+Column B of the following spreadsheet shows the Excel Year function, used to extract the year from three different dates.

-Further information and examples of the Excel Year function can be found on the Microsoft Office website.
+Further information and examples of the Excel Year function are provided on the Microsoft Office website.

-This problem arises because the new cell or column is formatted as a 'date'.
+This problem is most likely to be because the new cell or column is formatted as a 'date'.
 In this case, it is only the formatting of the cell that is wrong, NOT the value returned by the function.